gluon-lang/gluon/book/src/anatomy-of-a-gluon-program.md

 # Anatomy of a gluon program

 Let's look at a slightly larger program by writing a guessing game.
-In this game the player will guess at a random number between 1 and 100 and the program will say whether each guess is to low or to high.
+In this game the player will guess at a random number between 1 and 100 and the program will say whether each guess is too low or too high.
 If the player guesses correctly the program will congratulate the player and exit.

 As a base we can take the hello world example.